 My Octopus Teacher

 The documentary: A cross-species friendship like this is something you'd probably expect to see in an animated movie rather than a documentary.
 My Octopus Teacher chronicles the bond between an intrepid young octopus and filmmaker Craig Foster.
-Foster not only earns the octopus' trust, but is also given the opportunity to learn about the ins and outs of her life, while picking up some more profound lessons along the way.
+Foster not only earns the octopus' trust but is also given the opportunity to learn about the ins and outs of her life, while picking up some more profound lessons along the way.

-Why it's worth a watch: This doc scored an Oscars nomination for Best Documentary Feature, and has scooped plenty of wins and nominations for other awards, as well as critical acclaim, since its 2020 release.
+Why it's worth a watch: This doc scored an Oscar nomination for Best Documentary Feature and has scooped plenty of wins and nominations for other awards, as well as critical acclaim, since its 2020 release.
 It's not your average nature documentary, with its close focus on one subject and the relationship between octopus and filmmaker, and there's much to reflect on about humanity and nature by the time the credits roll.

 Meltdown: Three Mile Island